OpShin/opshin/README.md

 #### Writing a Smart Contract

+A short non-complete introduction in starting to write smart contracts follows.

+1. Make sure you understand python.
+Eopsin works like python and uses python.
+There are tons of tutorials for python, choose what suits you best.
+2. Make sure your contract is valid python and the types check out.
+Write simple contracts first and run them using `eopsin eval` to get a feeling for how they work.
+3. Make sure your contract is valid eopsin code.
+Run `eopsin compile` and look at the compiler erros for guidance along what works and doesn't work and why.
+4. Dig into the examples to understand common patterns.

 A simple contract called the "Gift Contract" verifies that only specific wallets can withdraw money.
 They are authenticated by a signature.
 See the [tutorial by `pycardano`](https://pycardano.readthedocs.io/en/latest/guides/plutus.html) for explanations on what each of the parameters to the validator means